aspose-pdf/Aspose.PDF-Documentation/net/basic-operations/opening/_index.md

 type: docs
 weight: 20
 url: /net/open-pdf-document/
 description: Learn how to open a PDF file in C# Aspose.PDF for .NET PDF library.
+You can open existing PDF, document from stream, and encrypted PDF document.
 aliases:
     - /net/opening-a-pdf-document/
 lastmod: "2021-06-05"